maryannintech/bulb-up/README.md

-# 🧠 Bulb Up - Interactive Quiz Creator
+# 💡 Bulb Up - Interactive Quiz Maker

 A modern React web application for creating and taking custom quizzes.
 Powered by Open Trivia Database API with local storage for seamless quiz management.